Why Your Dance Bag Needs a Makeover

 Step 3: Take a look at each category-pile.
 Sort through and edit out what you do not use.
 (Does that tattered, solo legwarmer still spark joy for you?)
 Check for expiration dates on things and toss what is old (I’m looking at you, tube of Neosporin from 2015!).
 Take some time and refill what needs refilling; stock back up on band-aides, bobby pins and lip balm.
 Place these items into clear containers for easy visibility.

 Now that you got rid of the things you don’t use, take some time to consider what would be helpful to add to your bag.
-Think of the ways you want your dance bag to support you.
+Think of the ways you want your dance bag to support you, maybe a fresh pair of dancer shocks or a granola bar.
 Is there anything you else you want to have on hand to feel your best before, during and after class?
 Why not have those items waiting for you in your bag!
 A small notebook and pen to keep track of your notes from rehearsal?
 A package of face-cleaning wipes for after class?
 A small lighter to melt the edge of your pointe shoe ribbons to finally stop the fraying!?

 Now might be a good time to check on your bag.
 If the wash cycle is over, place it in front of a box fan to dry.